om9090/book-finder-api-2.0/CONTRIBUTING.md

-# Contributing to BookFinder
+# Contributing to Book Finder 2.0

 Thank you for considering contributing to BookFinder!
 We welcome all contributions, big or small.
+If you have ideas for improvements beyond the issues already listed, feel free to suggest them.

 ## How to Contribute